Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 Bizarre riffs begin "Storming Through Red Clouds and Holocaustwinds".
-The pace is absolutely
+The pace

-one, but not much.
+vocals on this one, but not much.
 This is a song of battle and total destruction of one's enemies.

 "Eternal Years on the Path to the Cemetery Gates" continues the onslaught, starting

 with fast, punishing riffs and drumming, but alternating with more mid-paced parts.
 There are certain riffs and drum sections